 It turns out the tacos with which Americans have become so enamored are, in many cases, the tacos proffered across Old Mexico for years.
 No longer are hoity-toity Americans turning up our noses at the “peasant” ingredients (huitlacoche, barbacoa, lengua, buche, tripas, etc.) which used to make all but the most culinarily intrepid among us cower in revulsion.
 Americans have arrived at the realization that there’s deliciousness to be found in these strange, exotic ingredients.
 Daniel Boardman, who fears no ingredient, fell in love with the variety of tacos and ice creams available in taquerias and heladerias (ice cream parlors) throughout Mexico and patterned El Cotorro’s menu after dishes he enjoyed from Mexico City to the Yucatan.

 El Cotorro’s 1,650 square-foot edifice is divided in two–one section for the dining room, the other for the bustling, hustling kitchen, a maelstrom of activity.
 As you make your way through the queue, you’ll espy menus suspended from the ceiling above the beverage counter.
 Scrawled above the exhibition kitchen is the inviting suggestion “Vamos A Echarnos Unos Tacos” (let’s have some tacos).
-There are actually two queues—one for ordering ice cream and one for ordering your meal.
-In either case, you’ll walk by the freezer case in which a panoply of colorful ice cream flavors is displayed, each as tempting as Eve’s apple.
+In October, 2017, El Cotorro relocated its heladeria operation next door to a venue now entirely dedicated to Mexican frozen deliciousness.
+Step into Heladeria El Cotorro and you’ll be mesmirized by freezer cases in which a panoply of colorful ice cream flavors is displayed, each as tempting as Eve’s apple.

 Much like taquerias across Mexico, the menu isn’t overly large or complicated.
 One menu board lists tacos and their respective meats: al pastor, pork carnitas, braised oxtail, carne asada, chicken tinga and smoked lamb’s leg barbacos.
 The next lists seafood tacos: shrimp and cobia fish, as well as vegetarian tacos: nopales and chard-and-papitas guisado.
 On the third menu board, you’ll find the glorious sides: elotes, frijoles churros, chips and salsa bar, chips and guacamole and ceviche.
 You’ll also find a kid’s menu and a section for drinks: iced tea, aguas frescas and Mexican hot chocolate.
 Look for daily specials by the counter where you place your order.